 Here a few photos taken at Narran Lake NR.
-We visited the NR under the guidance of a NPWS ranger and elders of the local Aboriginal community.
+This RAMSAR-listed Nature Reserve is not generally open to the public.
+We visited the NR under the guidance of NPWS rangers and elders of the local Aboriginal community.

-This Nature Reserve is located about 70 km North-West of Walgett, NSW.
-Narran Lake is a shallow depression that fills with water when the Narran River is in flood, creating an important wetland for aquatic birds to nest in, surrounded by dry scrub and woodland dominated by Cypress pine.
+The Narran Lakes are located about 70 km North-West of Walgett, NSW.
+They are a number of shallow depressions that fill with water when the Narran River is in flood, creating an important ephemeral wetland for aquatic birds to nest in, surrounded by dry scrub and woodland dominated by Cypress pine.

 Note that some photos presented on this website are available FOR SALE.